sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## When-Then Rules

 When-Then rules use conditions set for attributes to trigger an action for another attribute.
-The actions do not only include controlling assets, but can also be used to send e-mails or push notifications to mobile apps (using the OpenRemote consoles).
+The actions do not only include controlling assets, but can also be used to send e-mails or push notifications to mobile apps (using the OpenRemote consoles), or use web hooks.

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20(2-2).png)</kbd>
 _Figure 7.
 A When-Then example, which shows how, on the When-side an asset type can be selected, while on the Then-side the action, in this case a push notification, is defined._